cgwire/gazu/docs/source/publisher.md

 To complete the file, you must manually set the `gazupublisher_folder` variable at the beginning of the file: open it and fill the variable with the path of the folder containing the project.
-You can get this path with the command:
+The path should look like `path_to_virtual_env/lib/python3.X/site-packages` You can get it with the command:
 ```sh
 pip show gazupublisher
 ```
-You can also set in this file the variable `kitsu_host` with the URL of your instance of Kitsu, so that the user won't have to fill it every time.
+You can also set in this file the variable `kitsu_host` with the URL of your instance of Kitsu, so that the users won't have to fill it every time.

 Once the file is set up, the final step is to move the add-on in the start-up folder of Blender.
 Usually this start-up folder can be found at `~/.config/blender/<version>/scripts/startup`